openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

 Squidview is an interactive console program which monitors and displays squid logs in
             a nice fashion, and may then go deeper with searching and reporting functions.

-(If you don™t know what squid is or does this program is probably not for you.)
+(If you donâ€™t know what squid is or does this program is probably not for you.)

-To use squidview you must at least have read access to squid™s access.log file.
+To use squidview you must at least have read access to squidâ€™s access.log file.
 You
             may need to see your administrator for this.
 Squidview uses this text log file for all operations.
 It does not generate its own database for tasks.

 homepageÂ [www.rillion.net/squidview](http://www.rillion.net/squidview/) (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/Logo-SecurityUpdates.png)Security Updatesâ–²â–¼

 To view the security announcements in full, or to receive them as soon as they're released,
     refer to the [openSUSE Security Announce](http://lists.opensuse.org/opensuse-security-announce/) mailing list.

+â€œ

 [openSUSE-SU-2011:0762-1: critical: mariadb: Fixed missing innodb support after last
         update](http://lists.opensuse.org/opensuse-security-announce/2011-07/msg00005.html)